elenderg/PAL-1000/instruções de compilação.md

 `To scan some fields given a rider:`
 `If the compiler's abort flag is set, exit.`
-`Add a field to the fields given "field" and the rider's token's first.` `Scan the field given the rider.`
+`Add a field to the fields given "_field_" and the rider's token's first.` `Scan the field given the rider.`
 `If the rider's token is not any pause, exit.`
 `Scan any pauses given the rider.`